Charles Aznavour: Political involvement

 Aznavour was increasingly involved in French, Armenian and international politics as his career progressed.
 During the 2002 French presidential elections, when far-right nationalist Jean-Marie Le Pen of the National Front made it into the runoff election, facing incumbent Jacques Chirac, Aznavour signed the "Vive la France" petition, and called on all French to "sing the Marseillaise" in protest.
 Chirac, a personal friend of Aznavour's, ended up winning in a landslide, carrying over 82% of the vote.

 He frequently campaigned for international copyright law reform.
-In November 2005 he met with then President of the European Commission José Manuel Barroso on the issue of the review of term of protection for performers and producers in the EU, advocating an extension of the EU's term of protection from the current 50 years to the United States' law allowing 95 years, saying "[o]n term of protection, artists and record companies are of the same mind.
+In November 2005, he met with José Manuel Barroso, the then president of the European Commission, on the issue of the review of term of protection for performers and producers in the EU, advocating an extension of the EU's term of protection from the current 50 years to the United States' law allowing 95 years, saying "[o]n term of protection, artists and record companies are of the same mind.
 Extension of term of protection would be good for European culture, positive for the European economy and would put an end the current discrimination with the U.S." He also notably butted heads with French politician Christine Boutin over her defense of a "global license" flat-fee authorization for sharing of copyrighted files over the internet, claiming that the license would eliminate creativity.
 In May 2009, the French Senate approved one of the strictest internet anti-piracy bills ever with a landslide 189–14 vote.
 Aznavour was a vocal proponent of the measure and considered it a rousing victory: